StrumentiResistenti/Compassh/README.md

 verbose: False

 #
-# The VPN section declares the VPNs available.
+# The VPN section declares the available VPNs.
 Each VPN must be provided
 # with a proxy, which is an SSH destination in the form:
 #   user_name@hostname[:port]
 # The user_name is supposed to be able to authenticate on the remote host